drfoxvet/drfoxvet-net/site/content/post/companion-animal-risks-of-flea-and-tick-insecticides.md

  The widespread over-use of insecticides and other anti-parasitic drugs to protect livestock in particular, (now being considered for human use in malaria and other insect-born disease “hot spots”) has resulted in the evolution of resistant strains, often more virulent and numerous where there is little natural biodiversity to regulate their numbers.
 Individual and ecosystem health correlate with optimal biodiversity.
 This creates the treadmill for ever more potent chemicals and combinations thereof.

-While Stockholm tar is not applicable to companion animals, essential oils derived from pine and other botanicals are less toxic alternatives to fiprinil and other synthetic insecticidal and biocidal chemical compounds when properly formulated and applied and many veterinarians are now offering these to their clients such as PetzLife’s Herbal Defense and home prepared lemon rind tea sprits as effective insect repellants.
+While Stockholm tar is not applicable to companion animals, essential oils derived from pine and other botanicals are less toxic alternatives to fiprinil and other synthetic insecticidal and biocidal chemical compounds when properly formulated and applied and many veterinarians are now offering these to their clients and home prepared lemon rind tea sprits as effective insect repellants.
+( For safer ways to control and repel fleas, ticks and mosquitoes see the posting on this website "Preventing Fleas, Ticks and Mosquitoes."

 The use of systemic insecticides like fiprinil and fluralaner on companion animals puts those living with them at risk, especially children and other animals in the same home who make contact with treated animals.
 Therefore, for public as well as legitimate and self-evident animal and environmental health reasons these insecticides should be prohibited for use except by public health and veterinary authorities in times of justified One Health emergency intervention and for bioremediation in ecosystem health care maintenance and recovery to optimize biodiversity.